A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Conclusion

 \section{Conclusion}

-We have demonstrated how a self-supervised, hybrid VIO system is able to effectively maintain an estimate of a robot's state, despite operating within significantly degraded visual environments.
-Our system, which can be trained end-to-end with a self-supervised reconstruction loss, is able to learn a heteroscedastic measurement covariance model that downweights unreliable egomotion measurements.
-Combined with an IMU-based process model in a differentiable EKF, our principled sensor fusion scheme increases the overall accuracy of our system and allows for consistent performance within visually degraded environments.
-A noteworthy attribute of our monocular system is its ability to naturally recover metric scale.
+We have demonstrated how a self-supervised, hybrid VIO system is able to effectively maintain an accurate egomotion estimate even when operating under significantly degraded conditions.
+Our system, which can be trained end-to-end with a self-supervised reconstruction loss, is able to learn a heteroscedastic measurement covariance model that downweights unreliable visual measurements.
+Combined with an IMU-based process model in a differentiable EKF, our principled sensor fusion scheme increases the overall estimation accuracy and allows for consistent performance.
+A noteworthy attribute of our system is its ability to recover the metric scene scale.

-Future work involves improving the depth predictions to boost the accuracy of the iterative egomotion network.
-We plan to do so by incorporating the discriminative loss from \cite{almalioglu2019selfvio}, and investigating how raw depth predictions can be refined with a differentiable filter.
-Additionally, we plan to investigate the possibility of self-calibration with our system.
+As future work, we intend to improve our depth predictions to boost the accuracy of the iterative egomotion network.
+We plan to do so by incorporating the discriminative loss from \cite{almalioglu2019selfvio} and by investigating how raw depth predictions can be refined within a differentiable filter.